migraphx-benchmark/actions/README.md

 ## history.yml
-Will be triggerd on workflow dispatch event from caller [workflow](https://github.com/migraphx-benchmark/AMDMIGraphX/blob/develop/.github/workflows/history.yaml).
+Will be triggered on workflow dispatch event from caller [workflow](https://github.com/migraphx-benchmark/AMDMIGraphX/blob/develop/.github/workflows/history.yaml).
 On dispatch event window enter date range and results with graph will be pushed to [repository](https://github.com/migraphx-benchmark/migraphx-reports).

 ## benchmark.yml
-Will be triggerd on workflow dispatch event from caller [workflow](https://github.com/migraphx-benchmark/AMDMIGraphX/blob/develop/.github/workflows/benchmark.yaml).
+Will be triggered on workflow dispatch event from caller [workflow](https://github.com/migraphx-benchmark/AMDMIGraphX/blob/develop/.github/workflows/benchmark.yaml).
 Check if migraphx image exist, if not build new docker image an run benchmark test.
 New results will be saved as "migraphx-compare-{date}.xlsx"

 ## rocm-release.yml
-Will be triggerd on workflow dispatch event from caller [workflow](https://github.com/migraphx-benchmark/AMDMIGraphX/blob/develop/.github/workflows/rocm-image-release.yaml).
+Will be triggered on workflow dispatch event from caller [workflow](https://github.com/migraphx-benchmark/AMDMIGraphX/blob/develop/.github/workflows/rocm-image-release.yaml).
 On dispatch event window enter ROCm version, if image exist already nothing will happen, but also you have overwrite button to create same image again.

 ## miopen-db.yml
-Will be triggerd on workflow dispatch event from caller [workflow](https://github.com/migraphx-benchmark/AMDMIGraphX/blob/develop/.github/workflows/miopen_database.yaml)
+Will be triggered on workflow dispatch event from caller [workflow](https://github.com/migraphx-benchmark/AMDMIGraphX/blob/develop/.github/workflows/miopen_database.yaml)

 [plot](./migraphx.png)